 Christianity offers a whole list of strange words that all end with the letters “t-i-o-n.”
-We have: justification, regeneration, glorification, propitiation, imputation, predestination, and transfiguration.
+We have: “justification,” “regeneration,” “glorification,” “propitiation,” “imputation,” “predestination,” and “transfiguration.”
 One little boy, whose parents made him go to church every Sunday, got into trouble at his local school for turning in his math assignment late.
 The teacher asked him, “Son, do you know what procrastination means?”
 The boy replied, “No, but I’m sure the people at my church are for it.”

-The first time the Bible uses the idea of sanctification is in reference to the Sabbath day of the creation week (Genesis 2:3), but in the Old Testament there were all kinds of things that were sanctified — set apart for holy service to God.
-Some of those were: the nation of Israel (Exodus 19:14), the Jewish tabernacle (Exodus 29:43), the various altars, tables, instruments, and garments that were used by the priests in the tabernacle (Leviticus 8:10), the Jewish temple (2 Chronicles 7:16), and the various altars, tables, instruments, and garments that were used by the priests in the temple (2 Chronicles 29:17-19).
+The first time the Bible uses the idea of sanctification is in reference to the Sabbath day of the creation week (Genesis 2:3).
+That day was especially set apart for service to God.
+However, the Old Testament era featured all kinds of things that were classified as “sanctified.”
+That list included: the people of the nation of Israel (Exodus 19:14), the Jewish tabernacle (Exodus 29:43), the various items of service that were used by the priests at the tabernacle (Leviticus 8:10), the Jewish temple (2 Chronicles 7:16), and the various items of service that were used by the priests at the temple (2 Chronicles 29:17-19).

-Now, the word “saint” is simply a shortened version of the term “sanctified one.”
+I’m mentioning all of this because the word “saint” is simply a shortened version of the term “sanctified one.”
 Therefore, to be a “saint” is to be a “sanctified one,” one set apart for service to God.
-And did you know that the New Testament teaches that every Christian is a saint?
+And so, consequently, the answer to the question, “Is every Christian a saint?” is a resounding, “YES.”

 And what is this great day of the wedding between Jesus and the church?
 When is this time when Jesus will come and the hearts of Christians will be established in perfect holiness?
 What do we call this moment when Jesus will be revealed and we Christians will become like Him?
 The answer to each of these questions is one and the same: the Rapture (1 Thessalonians 4:13-18, 1 Corinthians 15:35-58, and John 14:1-4).
-You see, the Rapture is that moment in history when the body of every Christian who has ever lived — dead or alive — will be transformed into a glorified body that is suitable for spending eternity with Jesus.
+The Rapture is that moment in history when the body of every Christian who has ever lived — dead or alive — will be transformed into a glorified body that is suitable for spending eternity with Jesus.
 The Rapture, then, is the future moment when the Christian’s sanctification will be eternally finished, completed, and realized.
 We can rightly call this the Christian’s prophetic sanctification.